-In the event that Dr. Huber's employment is terminated for any reason other than by us without cause or by Dr. Huber for good reason, each as defined in the letter agreement, Dr. Huber will be entitled to (i) his thencurrent base salary and any accrued by unused vacation through his last day of employment and (ii) the amount of any documented expenses properly incurred by him on behalf of the company prior to any such termination and not yet reimbursed.
+In the event that Dr. Huber's employment is terminated for any reason other than by us without cause or by Dr. Huber for good reason, then Dr. Huber will be entitled to (i) his then-current base salary and any accrued by unused vacation through his last day of employment, (ii) the amount of any documented expenses properly incurred by him on behalf of us prior to any such termination and not yet reimbursed and (iii) amounts or benefits to which Dr. Huber is then entitled under the terms of the benefits plans in accordance with their terms.